AbdullahFaruk/cuc_jav_webdriver/README.md

 The last two Gherkin steps are pending and are left as an exercise.

 There is a second demo used to demonstrate the wait for page load support (see below) and the elapsed time services.
 To run it replace the **@search** tag in **src/test/java/runsupport/RunCukesTest.java** with **@hobbes** then right-click on **runsupport/RunCukesTest.java** > **Run As** > **JUnit Test**.

+A third demo has been added to show support for the [jayway rest-assured Java DSL](https://github.com/jayway/rest-assured/wiki).
+Rest-assured provides a simplified way to test [REST](http://rest.elkstein.org/2008/02/what-is-rest.html) endpoints.
+To execute the rest-assured demo navigate to **src/test/java/runsupport/RunCukesTest.java**, replace the tag with @rest then right-click on **RunCukesTest.java**.
+In the menu click on **Run As** then select **JUnit Test**.

 ##Advanced Cucumber Reporting##